 - What quality control measures are in place to protect you, the user?

-Why This Supplement Manufacturer Wins My Vote
+Why this Supplement Manufacturer Wins My Vote

 After careful research, I've identified an outstanding manufacturer that I can trust to provide a CLA product meeting my exacting standards every time.

-This manufacturer is a multiple award winner, including the 5-Star Gold Medal of Achievement for several of its supplements.
+This manufacturer is a multiple award-winner, including the 5-Star Gold Medal of Achievement for several of its supplements.
 The independent research firm, NutriSearch Corporation, issues this top award to the manufacturer in its Comparative Guide to Nutritional Supplements.
 Of the over 1500 products evaluated, only 4 manufacturers received this top award.

 If you're currently using a CLA supplement, does its manufacturer adhere to rigorous manufacturing standards?
 Most importantly, do they guarantee you a rancidity-free product?
 You owe it to your health to investigate and assure that they do.

-They Take It One Step Further… Voluntarily
+They Take it One Step Further… Voluntarily

-Here's a list of the quality control standards and certifications that this supplement developer and manufacturer has in place today.
+Here's a list of the strict quality control standards and certifications that this supplement developer and manufacturer has in place today.

 Some of these standards are voluntary, so you may not find them in your comparison with other manufacturers.
-Here are the strict standards our manufacturer adheres to:

 - Ensures top-quality raw materials used in the product